 I also get inspiration from conversations with people around me.
-They can ask me a question and it would give me an idea of what to write about.
+They would ask me a question and it would give me an idea of what to write about.
 For example, one of my first blog posts was about my visit to Terre Bleu Lavender Farm.
-My friends/family asked me what it was like because they might want to go too.
+My friends/family asked me what my visit was like after I went.
+They were interested in possibly going themselves.
 That seemingly simple question got me thinking about writing a public detailed review.

 I always research a place before visiting and I tend to browse the Internet for thorough reviews.
-These reviews influence my decision on whether or not a place is worth going so it does carry some weight.
-Since I have relied on other people’s reviews in the past, I want to contribute as well.
+These reviews influence my decision on whether or not a place is worth going.
+It carries quite some weight.
+Since I have relied on other people’s reviews in the past to make my own decisions, I want to contribute as well.
 I hope by looking at my reviews, others can have more information about a specific place before deciding whether or not a place is worth going to.

-As much as I love those two methods, I also need like foul proof methods on hand because those aren’t the most reliable.
+As much as I love those two methods, I also need foul-proof methods on hand because those aren’t the most reliable.
 Hence, I turn to online platforms such as Quora and YouTube because there is a plethora of content there.
-Just with these two websites alone, I can write probably years worth of content.
+Just with these two websites alone, I can write probably years’ worth of content.

 Quora is another platform I like to spend time browsing around.
-I look around the website for questions people want answers to and go from there.
-Even comments can be inspirational.
-By giving me an idea of what people want to know, I know what to write about.
-I have to be honest though.
 Out of all the ways, I use this the least.
 It’s not because it’s ineffective but because the others just work so well!
 I have used this method in the past and thought I should include it in this post in case you need more options.